-Practical Performance

-Three sports,

-One individual,

-One team

-The third sport can be a choice either individual or team.
+Component 3: Practical Performance Three sports, One individual, One team The third sport can be a choice either individual or team.
+30% of qualification 105 Marks

-Personal exercise programme

-Course aspect of the course.
+Component 4: Personal exercise programme Course aspect of the course.
 10% of qualification 20 marks